Boy, 13, confronted by armed police after water pistol mistaken for real gun

 “This does not in any way detract from our recognition of the trauma caused to the boy, for which I apologised soon afterwards to his family.”

-An internal investigation by the Metropolitan Police found no misconduct had been committed by the officers involved.
+Watchdog the Independent Office for Police Conduct found that no misconduct had been committed by the officers involved.

-A further complaint accusing them of racial bias is still being investigated by the force’s standards department.

-The Independent Office for Police Conduct watchdog directed that the Met could carry out both investigations itself.

 Mr Conway said: “Our officers are dealing with fast-moving situations, based on the limited information provided to them at the time.